Try Basic Fixes

 sfc /scannow

-After the scan is complete, restart your PC and see if the Preview pane is working.
+After the scan is complete, restart your PC and see if the preview pane is working.

-6. Reset File Explorer Settings
+Fix 6: Reset File Explorer Settings

-Step 1: Open the search menu, type File Explorer Options, and select the first result that appears.
+Step 1: Open the search menu, type in File Explorer Options, and select the first result that appears.

 Step 2: Under the General tab, click the Restore Defaults button.

-Last updated on 02 August, 2022
+Last updated on 11 July, 2024

-The above article may contain affiliate links which help support Guiding Tech.
-However, it does not affect our editorial integrity.
-The content remains unbiased and authentic.
+The article above may contain affiliate links which help support Guiding Tech.
+The content remains unbiased and authentic and will never affect our editorial integrity.

 THANK YOU THANK YOU THANK YOU THANK YOU THANK YOU THANK YOU